The Sightline Story

 Established in 2003, Sightline was set up by Eileen Green who was herself registered blind.
 She identified a need for visually impaired people to have an opportunity to communicate their experiences, from the comfort of their home.

-Sadly, Eileen died suddenly in 2013 but her legacy lives on through Sightline, a registered charity based in Lancashire, but operating across the UK.
+Sadly, Eileen died suddenly in 2013 but her legacy lives on through Sightline, a registered charity based in Lancashire, but operating predominantly in England.

 Today, Sightline provides an innovative service focused on delivering practical and emotional support to blind and partially sighted people, through a free* telephone befriending service.